 Clauses 33 and 34 of Schedule 1A to the Higher Education Support Act 2003 (the Act) provides that the Minister may, by legislative instrument, revoke a body’s approval as a VET provider under Subdivision 5-B of Schedule 1A to the Act.

-The purpose of this Instrument is to provide notice to Franklyn Scholar (Australia) Pty Ltd (Franklyn Scholar) of a decision to revoke its approval as a VET provider under subclause 33(1) of Schedule 1A to the Act (Revocation of approval as a provider for a breach of the VET quality and accountability requirements or of conditions), and to revoke the legislative instrument Higher Education Support Act 2003 - VET Provider Approval (No. 31 of 2013) (F2013L01410).
+The purpose of this Instrument is to provide notice to Franklyn Scholar (Australia) Pty Ltd (Franklyn Scholar) of a decision to revoke its approval as a VET provider under subclause 33(1) of Schedule 1A to the Act (revocation of approval as a provider for a breach of the VET quality and accountability requirements or of conditions), and to revoke the legislative instrument Higher Education Support Act 2003 - VET Provider Approval (No. 31 of 2013) (F2013L01410).

 Human rights implications